Abra Pampa: History

-Location

-It is located at the southern entrance of the high plateau known as the Puna Argentina at the foot of Mount Huancar.
-About 55 km southwest of the provincial route 7 is the small but famous village of Casabindo.

-Abra Pampa forms a link between Puna to the west and to the east forests (Yungas) and valleys.
-It's a very commercial city, being favored by its geographical location.
-Despite this its unemployment rate is high.

 Climate

 Typical for this region of the Altiplano, Abra Pampa has a cool semi-arid climate (Köppen BSk) with two distinct seasons.
 Throughout the year, afternoon temperatures range form comfortable to warm, but diurnal temperature ranges are very large due to the hot sun and thin air.
 There is a partly cloudy, thundery wet season with mornings that are merely chilly between December and March, and a rainless, cloudless dry season with freezing to frigid mornings from April to November.
 The clearest month is July; the cloudiest month is January; and the wettest month is February.
+In spite of being in the tropics, the extreme diurnals make average winter nights resemble those of the upper Nordics and the Great Plains of North America.

-Over the brief period 1981-1990, the average annual minimum temperature was −2.4 °C, and the village endures an average of 67 mornings per year with daily minimum temperature at or below −12 °C. The coldest months of the year are June and July, with an average low temperature of −11 °C and −12 °C respectively.
+In 1981-1990 the average annual minimum temperature was −2.4 °C, and the village endures an average of 67 mornings per year with daily minimum temperature at or below −12 °C. The coldest months of the year are June and July, with an average low temperature of −11 °C and −12 °C respectively.
 The warmest month of the year is December with an average maximum temperature of 21.1 °C.

 Population

-Although according to newspaper sources of August 2004 Abra Pampa had 16 000 inhabitants, the 2001 INDEC census indicates 7496 inhabitants in urban areas and 9425 inhabitants in the entire municipality.
+The 2001 INDEC census found 7496 inhabitants in urban areas and 9425 inhabitants in the entire municipality.

-Economy

-Livestock is represented by goats, llamas (American camelids) and sheep and is of vital importance for the city that was founded on August 30, 1883, with the name of Siberia Argentina.
-The city is located 3484 meters above sea level and was declared unofficially as "capital of Puna" on August 30, 1973.

-On the left bank of the River Miraflores, it is set on a large plateau that can be located between the foothills El Aguilar and Cochinoca mountains.

-Attractions

-Abra Pampa is home to the Huancar Festival and the Feast of Pachamama in August.
-The Vicuñera de Miraflores, where semi-wild vicuñas are raised, lies within walking distance of the town, in an experimental INTA station.